tbxiao/chauff.github.io/_posts/2018-06-05-metareview-active-learning.md

 <img src="https://chauff.github.io/img/by_all.png" width="700px">

-Here, we split the 126 papers according to the digital learning environment the reported experiments was conducted in (take into account that for 2017 we only include papers published by July of that year).
+Above, we split the 126 papers according to the digital learning environment the reported experiments was conducted in (take into account that for 2017 we only include papers published by July of that year).

 *Native environments*, i.e. software designed and implemented specifically for the experiment, turned out to be the most